cse-sim/cse/doc/src/docs/input-data/airhandler.md

 _AhSOLeak_ and _ahRoLeak_ express air leaks in the common supply and return ducts, if any, that connect the air handler to the conditioned space.
 For leakage after the point where a duct branches off to an individual zone, see TERMINAL member _tuSRLeak_.
 These inputs model leaks in constant pressure (or vacuum) areas nearer the supply fan than the terminal VAV dampers; thus, they are constant volume regardless of flow to the zones.
 Hence, unless 0 leakage flows are specified, the air handler cfm is greater than the sum of the terminal cfm's, and the air handler cfm is non-0 even when all terminal flows are 0.
 Any heating or cooling energy applied to the excess cfm is lost to the outdoors.

-If unequal leaks are specified, at present (July 1992) CSE will use the average of the two specifications for both leaks, as the modeled supply and return flows must be equal.
+If unequal leaks are specified, CSE uses the average of the two specifications for both leaks, as the modeled supply and return flows must be equal.
 A future version may allow unequal flows, making up the difference in exfiltration or infiltration to the zones.

 ### ahSOLeak